Master of Arts in Religion

 - Please have all transcripts and references sent to your address in sealed envelopes to be mailed together in one packet.
 Send your complete packet to: Graceland University, Independence Campus Attn: Seminary Admissions, 1401 West Truman Road, Independence, MO 64050.

 Graceland University Community of Christ Seminary has a rolling admissions process; students may apply at any time during the year.
+International student must submit TOEFL scores and the WES or CGFNS audit as part of their application packet, which is typically due by May 30 of the year in which the potential student will begin the MAR program.
 New MAR cohorts begin in the fall term each year.

 - The Master of Arts in Religion (MAR) is a 31 semester-hour graduate degree.
 Students must satisfactorily complete all 10 courses of the curriculum with a cumulative 3.0 GPA.